wp-plugins/shortcode-detector/readme.txt

 == Description ==

-Detects shortcodes before wp_head() call to allow selective enqueuing of scripts and styles (i.e. js and css files) that are specifically used for shortcode.
+Detects shortcodes before wp_head() call to allow selective enqueuing of scripts and styles (i.e. js and css files) that are specifically used for the shortcode.

 = How to use the plugin? =